Inorizushi/DDR-A20-INORI/README.md

 https://youtu.be/eu7B8clMR8A

 I've deleted the old repository as I've found that Sparsus's theme uses nearly my entire version of the A20 theme as a base without crediting me,  tertu, WyvernD, or anyone else that had a part in it.
+Yes it sounds sketchy but I wasn't thinking when I deleted it.
 The last time this theme was worked on was July 2020.

 My work is displayed on the right in the screenshots.